Guide

 Deep Scan (AI)

-UniXcoder embeddings for semantic duplicates.
+ML semantic embeddings for duplicates static analysis can't see.
 Intent mismatch detection.
-Claude validation.
-AI summary. ~3s.
+AI validation.
+Concentrated-reimplementation scoring.
+AI summary.

 [09] Reading the report